GauravChanda7/BrowserDotCom/README.md

 Shortcut Keys,
 Tabs,
 Current Website name on tabs
+View current website on Terminal

 Functionalities to be Added:
-Bookmarks,
 History connected with JDBC,
-View current website on Terminal,
+Create a homepage that shows Date & Time
 Adding 6 most visited websites and their favicon on homepage